ThatZeoMan/rheavenstudio.github.io/docs/hsui/settings/2_editor.md

 # Editor Settings

-Under this category in settings, you can change the editor's settings.
+Under this tab in Settings, you can change the editor's settings.

 ![ui](/img/docs/hsui/settings/editor.png)